 Toll Brothers Announces Enclave at Hudson Model Grand Opening in Hudson, Massachusetts

-/EIN News/ -- HUDSON, Mass., March 21, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. (NYSE: TOL), the nation’s leading builder of luxury homes, today announced the grand opening of its highly anticipated model home at Enclave at Hudson, a private, wooded active-adult community in Hudson, Massachusetts.
-This serene community of only 64 single-family home sites offers luxury living in a picturesque setting close to recreation, parks, shopping, and downtown Hudson, which was recently recognized as the winner of the “America’s Main Streets” contest.
+HUDSON, Mass., March 21, 2023 (GLOBE NEWSWIRE) -- Toll Brothers, Inc. TOL, the nation's leading builder of luxury homes, today announced the grand opening of its highly anticipated model home at Enclave at Hudson, a private, wooded active-adult community in Hudson, Massachusetts.
+This serene community of only 64 single-family home sites offers luxury living in a picturesque setting close to recreation, parks, shopping, and downtown Hudson, which was recently recognized as the winner of the "America's Main Streets" contest.
 Home prices start in the upper $700,000s.

 The professionally decorated Shelburne model home at Enclave at Hudson features stunning transitional interior design and merchandising along with innovative architectural details.